Virgil: A name for the mythic wise companion that walks beside us through the unknown.

 My therapeutic approach emphasises presence, deep listening, and the creative process as pathways to personal insight and knowing.
 With an attuned and non-hierarchical style, I offer a compassionate container for clients—from adults, teens, and children above 8 years—to engage with inner complexity and emerge with greater clarity and resilience.

 I have worked in settings across disability and aged care (including dementia and palliative care) and have held therapeutic workshops for organisations like the Sydney Opera House, The Galeries, and more.
-In addition to my work as an arts therapist, I am the award-winning author of five books and tarot/oracle decks, a creative coach, and a writer.
+In addition to my work as an arts therapist, I’m an award-winning author of five books and tarot/oracle decks, a qualified creative coach, and a writer.

 Frameworks